Singer-Songwriter Hailey Hermida Teams up with Producer-Songwriter Nathan Arenas for Debut Release 'HowTheseThingsGo'

 Hailey hopes that 'HowTheseThingsGo' will inspire resilience in others

-LOS ANGELES, CALIFORNIA, UNITED STATES OF AMERICA, June 28, 2022 /EINPresswire.com/ -- Hailey Hermida, an emerging indie singer-songwriter living in Los Angeles, is set to release the brand-new track ‘HowTheseThingsGo’ with producer and songwriter Nathan Arenas on July 1, 2022.
+LOS ANGELES, CALIFORNIA, UNITED STATES OF AMERICA, July 1, 2022 /EINPresswire.com/ -- Hailey Hermida, an emerging indie singer-songwriter living in Los Angeles, today releases the brand-new track ‘HowTheseThingsGo’ with producer and songwriter Nathan Arenas.
 The up-tempo track combines 80s-tinged electronics with a lively guitar riff, complementing Hailey’s contemporary vocal.

 Hailey started writing in a journal to help her process events around the Covid-19 pandemic, which then served as inspiration for songs.
 Inspired by Billie Eilish’s The World’s a Little Blurry documentary for Apple TV+, Hailey revisited these journal entries to develop her own songwriting: ‘It was really helpful to see Billie’s writing process and how she would take something from her life that perhaps wasn’t the happiest memory, and turn it into a beautiful song that made people feel something.’